Spec-DY/popup-window/README.md

 ##### Step 1: Create the systemd Service File

 Create a new service file for your server.
 You can do this by creating a file in the `/etc/systemd/system/`directory.
-For example, create a file named `messagehub.service`:
+For example, create a file named `popup.service`:

 ```bash
 sudo nano /etc/systemd/system/messagehub.service